Coordinate Linear Variance Reduction for Generalized Linear Programming: Application: DRO

-where $\gP_{\rho,n} = \big\{\vp\in\sR^n: \sum_{i=1}^n p_i = 1, p_i\ge 0\, (i\in[n]), D_f(\vp\|\mathbf{1}/n) \le \frac{\rho}{n}\big\}$ is the ambiguity set, $g_i$ is a convex loss function and $D_f$ is an $f$-divergence defined by $D_f(\vp\|\vq) = \sum_{i=1}q_if(p_i/q_i)$ with $\vp, \vq\in \big\{\vp\in\sR^n: \sum_{i=1}^n p_i = 1, p_i\ge 0\big\}$ and $f$ being a convex function~\citep{namkoong2016stochastic}.
+where $\gP_{\rho,n} = \big\{\vp\in\sR^n: \sum_{i=1}^n p_i = 1, p_i\ge 0\, (i\in[n]), D_f(\vp\|\mathbf{1}/n) \le \frac{\rho}{n}\big\}$ is the ambiguity set, $g$ is a convex loss function and $D_f$ is an $f$-divergence defined by $D_f(\vp\|\vq) = \sum_{i=1}q_if(p_i/q_i)$ with $\vp, \vq\in \big\{\vp\in\sR^n: \sum_{i=1}^n p_i = 1, p_i\ge 0\big\}$ and $f$ being a convex function~\cite{namkoong2016stochastic}.
 The formulation \eqref{eq:dro-f} is a nonbilinearly coupled convex-concave min-max problem with constraint set $\gP_{\rho,n}$ for which efficient projections are not available in general.
-When $g_i$ is a nonsmooth loss (e.g., the hinge loss), many well-known methods such as the extragradient~\citep{korpelevich1976extragradient,nemirovski2004prox} cannot be used even if we could project onto $\gP_{\rho,n}$ efficiently.
-However, by introducing auxiliary variables and additional linear constraints and simple convex constraints, we can make the interacting term between primal and dual variables bilinear, as shown next.
-(See Appendix~\ref{sec:dro-proof} for a proof.) \begin{restatable}{theorem}{thmfdivergence} The DRO problem in Eq.~\eqref{eq:dro-f} is equivalent to the following problem:
+When $g$ is a nonsmooth loss (e.g., the hinge loss), many well-known methods such as the extragradient~\cite{korpelevich1976extragradient,nemirovski2004prox} cannot be used even if we could project onto $\gP_{\rho,n}$ efficiently.
+However, by introducing auxiliary variables, additional linear constraints, and simple convex constraints, we can make the interacting term between primal and dual variables bilinear, as shown next.
+(See Appendix~\ref{appx:dro-proof} for a proof.) \begin{restatable}{theorem}{thmfdivergence} Let $\gX$ be a compact convex set.
+Then the DRO problem in Eq.~\eqref{eq:dro-f} is equivalent to

 \end{restatable}